lsst/pipe_tasks/doc/lsst.pipe.tasks/tasks/lsst.pipe.tasks.make_psf_matched_warp.MakePsfMatchedWarpTask.rst

 Config Guidelines
 *****************

 The user must specify the size of the model PSF to which to match by setting `config.modelPsf.defaultFwhm` in units of pixels.
 The appropriate values depends on science case.
 In general, for a set of input images, this config should equal the FWHM of the visit with the worst seeing.
 The smallest it should be set to is the median FWHM.
 The defaults of the other config options offer a reasonable starting point.

-The following list presents the most common problems that arise from a misconfigured `~ip.diffim.modelPsfMatch.ModelPsfMatchTask` and corresponding solutions.
+The following list presents the most common problems that arise from a misconfigured `~lsst.ip.diffim.modelPsfMatch.ModelPsfMatchTask` and corresponding solutions.
 All assume the default Alard-Lupton kernel, with configs accessed via `config.psfMatch.kernel['AL']`.
-Each item in the list is formatted as:
+Each item in the list is formatted as Problem, Explanation. *Solution*.
-Problem: Explanation. *Solution*

-Troublshooting PSF-Matching Configuration
+Troubleshooting PSF-Matching Configuration
 *****************************************

 Matched PSFs look boxy